Photo: Pasquale Paolo Cardo from Finale Ligure (Savona), Italy · CC BY 2.0

-Caldo Verde (Portuguese Kale Soup)
+Caldo Verde (Kale Soup)

 A thick potato broth studded with thread-thin shredded kale and slices of chorizo — Portugal's national soup.
 Humble ingredients, but the silky potato base, smoky chorizo, and generous olive oil make it deeply comforting.